shoaibdhk/tinkerboard_server/README.md

 ```
 Please choose the option carefully specially when says redirect to
 ## Linking with Domain
-Now here I got stuck, I didn't found any useful information how should I link my nextcloud outside of the network.
-I have realized that I have open port 80 and 443 in my router and also reserve a fix internal IP address and I configure that in my router.
+First, I open port 80 and 443 in my router and also reserve a fix internal IP address and I configure that in my router.
 So far I have got some solutions of this:
 - I created a conf file and have added the following:
 ```
 <VirtualHost *:80>